Why Mental Health Should be Central to Your Busine...

 One-off, isolated programmes aren’t enough.
 After rolling out mental health workshops and training, Amanda allocated £20,000 for mental health and wellbeing in the company’s annual budget.

 “As leaders, you have to be prepared to put money on the table.
 Don't play at it.
 Recognise that wellbeing isn’t just a ‘nice to have’ – it needs to be part of your strategy and supported financially.
-Commit the budget and show employee that it’s a permanent, core focus.”
+Commit the budget and show employees that it’s a permanent, core focus.”

 1. Provide Support